DENISE BAILEY, Ph.D.

 Chairman of the Board

-Dennis Eastman has two decades of teaching and administrative experience in public and private high schools, including Brethren Christian High School, Lutheran High School of Orange, and NOVA Academy Early College High School.
-Dennis has also served as adjunct at Vanguard University and Biola University during the last ten years.
-Dr. Eastman’s role as Director of Faculty Induction at Lutheran High School of Orange County and his role as principal of Nova Academy Early College High School have seasoned him in shaping the lives of young teachers in their formative years.
-Dr. Eastman’s successes have been recognized by NOVA receiving the 2009 U.S. News and World Report Bronze Medal as one of the top schools in California and “Educator of the Year” in 2010.
+Dennis Eastman has nearly two decades of teaching and administrative experience in public and private high schools, including Brethren Christian High School, Lutheran High School of Orange, and NOVA Academy Early College High School.
+Dennis has also worked as resident counselor at Concordia University and served as adjunct at Vanguard University and Biola University during the last ten years.
+Dr. Eastman’s passion is shaping the next generation of teachers.
+His role as Director of Faculty Induction at Lutheran High School of Orange County and his role as principal of a thriving charter school in Santa Ana, Nova Academy Early College High School, has seasoned him in shaping the lives of young teachers in their formative years.
+Dr. Eastman’s successes have been recognized by his charter school receiving the 2009 U.S. News and World Report Bronze Medal as one of the top schools in California and his 2010 recognition as “Educator of the Year” by both the Orange County Chamber of Commerce and by Biola University’s School of Education.

 With more than 10 years of experience leading programs, forging partnerships and conducting research to improve lives and create community change, Natalie Reider brings an innovative and client-centered approach to affordable housing, economic mobilization and community revitalization.
 Natalie currently serves as Director of Community Impact at Jamboree Housing Corporation and focuses on equipping individuals in affordable housing communities with tools for life-long economic and social success through after school and adult education programming.
 Prior to this role, she held a similar function as Senior Vice President at National CORE and built her foundation of coalition building and fund development skills during her time at both Orange County United Way and Orange County Community Foundation.
 She holds a BA in Communications from Chapman University and an MBA from University of California, Irvine.